eclipse-emfcloud/modelserver-glsp-integration/project-templates/modelserver-glspjava-emf-theia/README.md

 The examples are heavily interweaved with Eclipse Theia, so please also check the [prerequisites of Theia](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).

+> **Remark:** This project-template relies on the latest published versions of Model Server, GLSP and the Model Server GLSP integration.
+This means, it is built separately from the integration framework.

 ## VS Code workspace

 For both the client and the server part of this example we use [Visual Studio Code](https://code.visualstudio.com/).